mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## Async is Primary (`run_async`)

-* **Core Design:** The ADK Runtime is fundamentally built on asynchronous libraries (like Python's `asyncio` and Java's `RxJava`) to handle concurrent operations (like waiting for LLM responses or tool executions) efficiently without blocking.
+* **Core Design:** The ADK Runtime is fundamentally built on asynchronous patterns and libraries (like Python's `asyncio`, Java's `RxJava`, and native `Promise`s and `AsyncGenerator`s in TypeScript) to handle concurrent operations (like waiting for LLM responses or tool executions) efficiently without blocking.
 * **Main Entry Point:** `Runner.run_async` is the primary method for executing agent invocations.
 All core runnable components (Agents, specific flows) use `asynchronous` methods internally.
 * **Synchronous Convenience (`run`):** A synchronous `Runner.run` method exists mainly for convenience (e.g., in simple scripts or testing environments).
 However, internally, `Runner.run` typically just calls `Runner.run_async` and manages the async event loop execution for you.
 * **Developer Experience:** We recommend designing your applications (e.g., web servers using ADK) to be asynchronous for best performance.
-In Python, this means using `asyncio`; in Java, leverage `RxJava`'s reactive programming model.
+In Python, this means using `asyncio`; in Java, leverage `RxJava`'s reactive programming model; and in TypeScript, this means building using native `Promise`s and `AsyncGenerator`s.
 * **Sync Callbacks/Tools:** The ADK framework supports both asynchronous and synchronous functions for tools and callbacks.
     * **Blocking I/O:** For long-running synchronous I/O operations, the framework attempts to prevent stalls.
 Python ADK may use asyncio.to_thread, while Java ADK often relies on appropriate RxJava schedulers or wrappers for blocking calls.
+In TypeScript, the framework simply awaits the function; if a synchronous function performs blocking I/O, it will stall the event loop.
+Developers should use asynchronous I/O APIs (which return a Promise) whenever possible.
     * **CPU-Bound Work:** Purely CPU-intensive synchronous tasks will still block their execution thread in both environments.

 Understanding these behaviors helps you write more robust ADK applications and debug issues related to state consistency, streaming updates, and asynchronous execution.